Simple Substitutions for Living Healthy on a Budget

 Stay informed and check out the price tags so you can get the best deals!

-Last but not least, some of the simplest ways to stay within your budget: buy in bulk, prep it yourself, invest (in an air-popper) now and you’ll save later.
+Last but not least, some of the simplest ways to eat healthy on a budget: buy in bulk, prep it yourself, invest (in an air-popper) now and you’ll save later.

 Dry Beans for Canned